qomposer/distr6/papers/JOSS/paper.md

 # Key Use-Cases

-1. Constructing and querying probability distributions
+1. **Constructing and querying probability distributions** - Currently 42 parameteric and non-parametric distributions can be constructed.
+Each can be queried for common representations, e.g. pdf, cdf, quantile, as well as simulating from the distribution.
+Additionally, mathematical methods are available, such as mean, variance, kurtosis, and skewness.
-2. Imputing numerical methods for custom user-build distributions
+2. **Imputing numerical methods for custom user-build distributions** - Users can construct their own probability distributions with `Distribution$new` decorators can then be used to impute numerical methods and functions.
+This is useful for understanding and learning properties of new distributions.
-3. Construction of composite distributions such as mixtures and product distributions
+3. **Construction of composite distributions** - Wrappers in `distr6` exist for mixture distributions, product distribution, vector distributons, as well as for truncating or huberizing distributions (and several more).
+Therefore distributions can be arbitrarily complex to serve any use-case.
-4. A return-type in probabilsitic supervised learning, such as in `mlr3proba` [@packagemlr3proba]
+4. **Probabilsitic supervised learning** - `distr6` is used in the probabilistic machine learning package `mlr3proba` [@packagemlr3proba], which uses `distr6` in order to make supervised predictions of probability distributions.
-5. Visualising the shape of probability distributions using plots or comparing empirical distributions with qqplots
+5. **Visualisation** - The `plot` function can be used to visualise the shape of the probability distributions, with a choice of one or multiple representations, including the density, distribution, quantile, survival, hazard, and cumulative hazard function.
+Additionally the `qqplot` function can compare empirical distributions to any distribution implemented in `distr6` .

 # Software Availability